-Jay: Stuff you would pay a lot of money for in a course and it sometimes blows me away how helpful people are and the depths they’ll go to for essentially nothing other than social equity, I guess.
+Jay: Stuff you would pay a lot of money for in a course, and it sometimes blows me away how helpful people are and the depths they’ll go to for essentially nothing other than social equity, I guess.
 But I think sometimes people are afraid to ask.
-I’ve even felt that myself like, and I would say, I feel pretty confident in my knowledge of e-commerce, but I’ve had questions and I’m like, oh, if I post this there, like someone might think, I don’t know that.
+I’ve even felt that myself like, and I would say, I feel pretty confident in my knowledge of ecommerce, but I’ve had questions and I’m like, oh, if I post this this, like someone might think I don’t know that.
 Or I don’t know, like no one will ever judge and I couldn’t agree more to just get involved.

-Jon: I think I’m super impressed with how in the past six months, especially with how restaurants and food and drink businesses are getting online and coming up with like creative, wildly creative pivots.
-It’s impressive to see how the food and drink food and beverage industry is adopting the e-commerce.
-Other than that, I think the one thing that came to mind is like, I don’t own a Tesla, but I’ve been all the way to the cart process on there.
+Jon: I think I’m super impressed with how in the past six months, especially with how restaurants and food and drink businesses are getting online and coming up with like wildly creative pivots.
+It’s impressive to see how the food and drink food and beverage industry is adopting to ecommerce.
+Other than that, I think the one thing that came to mind is like, I don’t own a Tesla, but I’ve been all the way to the cart process on there on their website.

 Jay: Did you get an abandoned cart email with 10% off?

-Jay: It’s a complete shift, the showrooms or the stores retail are becoming the showrooms and then the transaction happens online and that retail isn’t dead by any means.
-It’s just evolving and changing and I think we’re going to start seeing this for every store, for Best Buys for, I mean, it’s like Apple stores, your transaction really happens in the app or on the website and you might go to the store, but very few people would go to the Apple store and have no idea what they’re going to buy and like, I’m just browsing.
+Jay: It’s a complete shift, the showrooms or the stores retail are becoming the showrooms, and the transaction happens online.
+And retail isn’t dead by any means, it’s just evolving and changing and I think we’re going to start seeing this for every store, for Best Buys for, I mean, it’s like Apple stores, your transaction really happens in the app or on the website and you might go to the store, but very few people would go to the Apple store and have no idea what they’re going to buy and like, I’m just browsing.
 So Honda is doing that too, you can look at one of their cars, you can’t even buy it at a dealership, you have to buy it online.
-You can go to the dealership, you can drive it, you can try it, sit in it but then if you want to buy it, they say, oh, well just the transaction takes place online and you come back here and pick it up.
-So it’s interesting and on your restaurant topic, I totally agree.
+You can go to the dealership, you can drive it, you can try it, sit in it, but then if you want to buy it, they say, oh, well just the transaction takes place online and you come back here and pick it up.
+So it’s interesting, and on your restaurant topic, I totally agree.
 I have been so inspired.

-We just did a case study on an ice cream store that basically was out of business and it was when COVID hit and they were shutting down and it’s a local company and one of the founders knows me and he reached out and he just said, hey, do you think a subscription program would work for ice cream?
-And it’s like, why not go ahead and try it because it can’t hurt and they are killing it with subscriptions.
-They’ve actually like now introduced out completely new revenue stream that is doing really well and their store could completely close and they would be okay.
-So now when their store reopens, they’re in such a good financial position now and it’s not just revenue, it’s recurring revenue, which is predictable and there’s a lot of reasons why that’s good.
+We just did a case study on an ice cream store that basically was out of business and it was when COVID hit and they were shutting down, and it’s a local company and one of the founders knows me and he reached out and he just said, “hey, do you think a subscription program would work for ice cream?”
+And it’s like, why not go ahead and try it because it can’t hurt, and they are killing it with subscriptions.
+They’ve actually like now introduced a completely new revenue stream that is doing really well and their store could completely close and they would be okay.
+So now when their store reopens, they’re in such a good financial position now, and it’s not just revenue, it’s recurring revenue, which is predictable and there’s a lot of reasons why that’s good.
 So yeah, not just surviving, but thriving and actually even becoming in a better position because of all this.

 Jon: Ice cream subscription would work in my house for sure.

 Jay: Yeah and you think it’s something like that, like how do they keep it cold?
-You can’t just deliver it, it has to be when someone’s home, there are a ton of things they had to figure it out but they did it and they’re doing well.
+You can’t just deliver it, it has to be when someone’s home, there are a ton of things they had to be figured out but they did it and they’re doing well.

 Jon: All kinds of inspiring stories like that coming from the restaurants and food businesses, I love it.